Headed towards this famous city? Here are our picks for the best things to do in Palm Springs!

 Find Fun Photo Spots

-We fell in love taking photos at the Riviera Palm Springs Hotel, the infamous that pink door, and the Parker Hotel’s white patterned wall with an orange door!
+We fell in love taking photos at the Riviera Palm Springs Hotel and the Parker Hotel’s white patterned wall with an orange door!

 Palm Springs Art Museum

 If you love art then, this is one of the best things to do in Palm Springs.
 Check out both locations of the Art Museum.
 The location in Palm Springs is free on Thursday evenings after 4 pm and the Palm Desert location is always free!
 There’s nothing better than free entertainment!

 101 Museum Drive, Palm Springs, CA 92262, free admission Thursdays, 4-9 pm

 Take a Bike Tour

 One of the more eco-friendly things to do in Palm Springs is to rent a bike!
 You’ll get to still the beautiful neighborhoods.
 There’s a bike loop throughout the downtown area of Palm Springs that takes you through the historical neighborhoods and past restaurants and cafes if you need a break.

 Depending on where you stay, some hotels offer free bicycles for their guests.
 If not there are inexpensive bicycle rentals and tours available.